uwescience/myria-docs/myriaX.markdown

 A. Ingest some data.

-To ingest very small tables, we can send the data directly to the coordinator through the REST API.
+To ingest tables that are not very large, we can send the data directly to the coordinator through the REST API.
 We discuss how to ingest larger tables XXX POINTER TO DOCUMENTATION XXX.

     curl -i -XPOST localhost:8753/dataset -H "Content-type: application/json"  -d @./ingest_smallTable.json

+The schema of the table `smallTable`, as specified in `ingest_smallTable.json`, is:

+    "columnTypes" : ["LONG_TYPE", "LONG_TYPE"],
+    "columnNames" : ["col1", "col2"]

 You may need to change the path to your source data file.

-XXX Add schema of the ingested dataset XXX

 B. Run a query.

-XXX Add SQL for the query XXX

     curl -i -XPOST localhost:8753/query -H "Content-type: application/json"  -d @./global_join.json

+The Datalog expression of this query is specified in `global_join.json`.
+The SQL equivalence is:

+    Select t1.col1, t2.col2
+	From smallTable as t1, smallTable as t2
+	Where t1.col2 = t2.col1;

 This query writes results back to the backend storage.
 You should be able to find the result tables in your databases.
 The table name is specified in the `DbInsert` operator, change it if you want.

-XXX ADD EXAMPLE OF HOW TO GET THE DATA OUT OF THE SYSTEM XXX
+C. Download a dataset.

+    curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable/data

+This will download the table `smallTable` in CSV format.
+JSON and TSV are also supported, to do that, specify the format like this:

+    curl -i localhost:8753/dataset/user-jwang/program-global_join/relation-smallTable/data?format=json

 #### Shutdown the cluster